Immigration Basics: Refugees

 - ISIS and other terrorists groups have vowed to use the freedom and openness of our society to attack us.
 We would be fools not to believe them.

-- Even if the vast majority of migrants being resettled are not security threats, the Paris attacks (like others including 9/11) proves it takes only a few people to inflict catastrophic damage.
+- Even if the vast majority of refugees being resettled are not security threats, the Paris attacks (like others including 9/11) prove it takes only a few people to inflict catastrophic damage.

-- Screening the existing level of refugees is inadequate.
-Before our nation incurs the extra burden of admitting additional refugees from high risk countries we need to improve current screening and close loopholes that terrorist can exploit.
+- The current level of screening for refugees is inadequate to ensure the safety of the American public.
+Before our nation incurs the extra burden of admitting additional refugees from high risk countries, we need to improve current screening and close loopholes that terrorists can exploit.

-- Before the numbers of refugees are increased, our government should provide an analysis on the cost and impact that increase would have on American taxpayers.
+- Before the administration increases the number of refugees, our government should provide an analysis on the cost and impact will have on American taxpayers.

 - We must undertake an honest assessment of our assimilation process.
 Regardless of whose fault it is, the failure to assimilate immigrants and their children into the economic and cultural mainstream can have lethal consequences.